 ECS Service Broker for Pivotal Platform

-This documentation describes ECS Service Broker for Pivotal Cloud Foundry (PCF).
+This documentation describes ECS Service Broker for Pivotal Platform.

-ECS Service Broker for PCF registers a service broker on PCF and exposes its service plans on the Marketplace.
+ECS Service Broker for Pivotal Platform registers a service broker on Pivotal Platform and exposes its service plans on the Marketplace.
 Developers can provision buckets by creating instances of service plans using Apps Manager or the cf Command Line Interface (CLI) tool.

-With ECS Service Broker for PCF, you can do the following:
+With ECS Service Broker for Pivotal Platform, you can do the following:

 - Create and delete object storage buckets.